shiriweb/js-foundations/readings/game-of-life.md

 ### How to test?

 Since we're not connecting the `GameOfLife` `class` to the DOM yet, there is no visualization for your board.
-In order to test whether your t`ick implementation is working you're gonna have to write some code.
+In order to test whether your `tick` implementation is working you're going to have to write some code.

 ---